 Point to point Media Channels

-The first figure shows a tightly directed (e.g. filtered) channel where each pair of places is connected by a dedicated bidirectional channel through a number of intermediate (grey) ROADM nodes.
+The first figure shows a tightly directed (i.e, filtered) channel where each pair of places is connected by a dedicated bidirectional channel through a number of intermediate (grey) ROADM nodes.
 In the figure, two MCs are shown, one between Transponders (brown) A and L and the other between Transponders B and M.

 In the case shown below the same frequencies are used for both bidirectional services (as they are isolated).